Rodrigossz/KM-w-Audio/README.md

 Use [this](https://docs.microsoft.com/en-us/azure/search/cognitive-search-quickstart-blob#create-the-enrichment-pipeline) to import data, but with some differences:

-1. Instead of the free resource, use that one created in the beggining of the lab
+1. Instead of the free resource, use that one created in the beginning of the lab
 2. Enable OCR
-3. Extract Key Phrases too, not only people/oganization/location names
+3. Extract Key Phrases too, not only people/organization/location names
 4. Mark the content as retrievable

 This process is called enrichment and uses AI to add content extraction, natural language processing (NLP), and image processing skills to an Azure Search indexing pipeline, making unsearchable or unstructured content more searchable.